AnyuShan2024/b1-coding-practical-mt24/report/B1P1 Report.md

 # Practical Report: UUV Mission

+*Checkout the Github Repo Here*: [link](https://github.com/AnyuShan2024/b1-coding-practical-mt24)

 ## a) Background and Motivation

-The control system for the uncrewed underwater vehicle (UUV) is complete, including mission data input and the controller setup.
+The control system for the uncrewed underwater vehicle (UUV) is completed, including mission data input and the controller setup.

 ## b) Changes to Codebase